billylittlefield/JogLog/README.md

 - [ ] Comment on other users workouts
 - [ ] 'Follow' users and see most recent workouts by followed users on homepage
 - [ ] View user leaderboards for most miles in past 7 days
-- [ ] User / team search functionality
+- [ ] User / team search functionality from Navbar

 ## Design Docs
 * [View Wireframes][view]
 * [DB schema][schema]
+* [Routes table][routes]

 [view]: ./docs/views.md
 [schema]: ./docs/schema.md
+[routes]: ./docs/routes.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Workout Model and JSON API (1.5 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+In Phase 1, I will implement user signup and session authentication (using BCrypt).
+There will be rough pages for sign in / sign up just to verify functionality, and the sign-in landing page will be the root where the highest- nested React 'Home' component will live.
+Accessing any part of the site aside from the new session / new user will result in a redirect.
+I will then set up the JSON API for the Workout model.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Setup, Workout CRUD, Teams (1.5 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+Phase 2 consists of getting the Flux architecture up and running for the Workout model.
+This will include a Workout store that will update the eventually update the calendar and workout feed upon change / addition of a Workout instance.
+I will create basic versions of the Workout Form and Workout Detail to test CRUD functionality, and will prevent Users from editing any Workouts aside from their own.
+I will also build out the Team model (including the New Team form) to allow for creation and membership of Teams.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Navbar and Calendar View (2.5 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+In Phase 3, I will add the Navbar to the root 'App' React component and will style it with bootstrap.
+I will also implement real-time Search functionality in the Navbar with clickable results that lead to either Team or User, depending on the selection of the drop down in the Navbar.
+I will then create the CalendarGrid React components for both PersonalCalendar and TeamCalendar to show a nested WorkoutItem for every given day.
+I will also add styling to the calendar views as I build them out to build this up fully before moving on.
+The grid boxes in the calendars will be associated with the workout for the specified user on that given day.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Modal Views, Follows, and Comments (1.5 day)

-Using quill.js, allow for complex styling of notes.
+In Phase 4 I will add the smaller-scale models to allow users to 'Follow' and 'Unfollow' other Users, as well as create 'Comments' on Workouts.
+This phase will also include the implementation of modal views for the New Workout (if accessed via Calendar view), New Team, and Workout Detail.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Workout Feed and Leaderboards (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Once the Follow feature is working from Phase 4, I will implement a Workout Feed feature that allows a user to see the most recent workouts completed by any users that they are following.
+These items will be clickable to expand the Workout Detail modal and allow for commenting.
+I will also create the Leaderboards for the homepage by scraping data from the Workouts DB

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 6: Seeding and Final Styling (1 days)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+The bulk styling of the calendar views and Navbar should have been completed by this point, so in this phase I will finish any lingering styling necessities of those two components then finish styling the homepage and Form views.
+I will also add enough seed data to showcase the social aspect of this run-logging site, and test every aspect of the site to look for any bugs.

+[Details][phase-six]

 ### Bonus Features (TBD)
 - [ ] Add 'private' option to Team so owner must approve 'Join Team' requests